WoodWing/studio-component-set-tools/README.md

 ### generateComponentSetInfo

-To retrieve the component set information as provided when publishing an article from Studio, the `generateComponentSetInfo` function can be used.
+The `generateComponentSetInfo` function can be used to generate a plain overview of components and component fields.
+This information is useful to interpret digital articles created for the given component set.
+The input for the function is information from the component set: component set definition and rendition files (html, psv, etc).

-The `generateComponentSetInfo` function needs the rendition templates to be available in the componentsDefinition.
-To add this information an rendition resolver is expected as parameter.
-This function should return a Promise of a string with the contents of the rendition file.
-The relative filepath is given as parameter.
+The first parameter allows for specifying the components definition.
+As second parameter, a function is expected that returns the contents of a given component set rendition file as string.

 An example of possible usage: